 - Protein: You can mix in Italian-style veggie sausage or baked tofu for extra protein.

-Looking for more easy meals?
+Looking for more ways to use pesto?

 Did you try this recipe?
 You can leave a star rating ⭐️⭐️⭐️⭐️⭐️ in the recipe card or a review down in the comments section.
 I always appreciate your feedback!
 You can also follow along on my YouTube, Instagram, TikTok, and Pinterest or sign up for my newsletter!